 World renowned researchers from multiple disciplines will join us at ICIS 2018.
-Keynote and invited speakers, the 40th Anniversary Symposium and the Presidential Symposium comprise of only some of the presentations to be expected.
+Keynote speakers, the 40th Anniversary Celebration Presentation and the Presidential Symposium comprise of only some of the presentations to be expected.

 Professor at the College de France and director of INSERM’s Cognitive Neuroimaging Unit